Teplitsa/TeploBot/readme.txt

 * support for global Telegram commands
 * send list of serach results into group and privte chats as a response to search requst
 * support up to 5 custom commands with lists or recent posts or custom post types
-* in private chats messages without command processed as search requests
+* in private chats: messages without command processed as search requests
 * log of messages and responses
 * for developers: commands with custom logic could be defined